-Present law provides for the "Adult Probation and Parole Officer Retirement Fund", a special fund in the state treasury.
+Prior law provided for the "Adult Probation and Parole Officer Retirement Fund", a special fund in the state treasury.
 Provides that monies in the fund shall remain in the fund until the legislature provides for enhanced benefits for adult probation and parole officers who have service credit in the primary component.
-Proposed law provides for such benefit enhancements.
+New law provides for such benefit enhancements.

-Proposed law provides that until any actuarially accrued liability for retirement benefits for adult probation and parole officers created pursuant to proposed law has been fully funded, the monies in the fund shall be used exclusively for the purpose of providing funding for such actuarially accrued liability and for normal costs.
+New law provides that until any actuarially accrued liability for retirement benefits for adult probation and parole officers created pursuant to new law has been fully funded, the monies in the fund shall be used exclusively for the purpose of providing funding for such actuarially accrued liability and for normal costs.

-Present law provides that after such actuarially accrued liability has been fully funded, the monies in the fund shall be made available to the DPS&C to defray the costs of supervision of persons on probation and parole.
-Proposed law retains present law and adds payment of the normal cost of retirement benefits for employees of the department who are members of LASERS as an authorized use of the funds pursuant to present law.
+Prior law provided that after such actuarially accrued liability has been fully funded, the monies in the fund shall be made available to the DPS&C to defray the costs of supervision of persons on probation and parole.
+New law retains prior law and adds payment of the normal cost of retirement benefits for employees of the department who are members of LASERS as an authorized use of the funds pursuant to prior law.

-Proposed law provides that on March 30, 2015, the treasurer shall remit to LASERS from the fund \$1,000,000 to cover the initial increase in cost due to enactment of proposed law as well as help pay any UAL created due enactment of proposed law.
+New law provides that on March 30, 2015, the treasurer shall remit to LASERS from the fund \$1,000,000 to cover the initial increase in cost due to enactment of new law as well as help pay any UAL created due enactment of new law.

-Proposed law further provides that on April 1 of each year, beginning with FY 2015-2016, the treasurer shall allocate and distribute to LASERS from the fund the amount of any amortization payment and normal cost approved by the Public Retirement Systems' Actuarial Committee (PRSAC) to be paid from the fund.
+New law further provides that on April 1 of each year, beginning with FY 2015-2016, the treasurer shall allocate and distribute to LASERS from the fund the amount of any amortization payment and normal cost approved by the Public Retirement Systems' Actuarial Committee (PRSAC) to be paid from the fund.
 In addition, the treasurer shall remit to LASERS all money in the fund in excess of \$50,000.
 Furthermore, on at least a quarterly basis, the treasurer shall remit to LASERS all money in the fund in excess of \$50,000.

-Proposed law requires that any unpaid portion of an amortization payment provided for in proposed law for a particular fiscal year shall be paid as provided in present law.
+New law requires that any unpaid portion of an amortization payment provided for in new law for a particular fiscal year shall be paid as provided in prior law.

-Present law (R.S.
-11:102(B)(3)(d)(v)) provides for a 30-year amortization period for changes in actuarial liability to LASERS resulting from actuarial gains and losses, changes in the method of valuing assets, changes in actuarial assumptions, and changes in actuarial accrued liability, including the changes in actuarial liability resulting from adult probation and parole officers' benefits.
+$\underline{Prior\ law}\ (R.S.\ 11:102(B)(3)(d)(v))$ provided for a 30-year amortization period for changes in actuarial liability to LASERS resulting from actuarial gains and losses, changes in the method of valuing assets, changes in actuarial assumptions, and changes in actuarial accrued liability, including the changes in actuarial liability resulting from adult probation and parole officers' benefits.